Saginaw Township Community Schools

 Saginaw Township Community Schools (STCS) is a school district in Saginaw Township, located in Saginaw County, just west of the city of Saginaw, Michigan in the United States.

 The district, a part of the Saginaw Intermediate School District, provides public education to approximately 4,700 students, focusing on grades Kindergarten to 12th, but also offers services to pre-K students.
 The district's Community Education department also provides learning opportunities to adults and children of various age, regardless of residency within the township.

 Schools

 Arrowwood Elementary

 Arrowwood is the larger of two traditional elementary schools that provide education to Saginaw Township students in 3rd, 4th, and 5th grades.
 The school also provides a variety of programs for students with special needs.

-The school is housed on the campus which was used for one the district's middle schools prior to the opening of White Pine Middle School in 1988.
+The school is housed on the former Chippewa Middle School campus which was used for one the district's middle schools prior to the opening of White Pine Middle School in 1988.
 Its previous location was demolished in the 1990s due to asbestos and rezoned as residential property.